 Earth Day Activities at the Garden: Hornby Island students learn about the ethno plants – yarrow and pearly everlasting particularly – then prepare clumps to take home and plant.

-Pictured Above: Stonecrop in the ethnobotanical garden.
-Photo by Barb Biagi.
+Pictured above: Stonecrop in the ethnobotanical garden by barb biagi.